Superyacht CV Guide

 - You should take the photograph with the sea or a marina in the background.

-- Keep it concise, the CV should be no longer than two pages (1 page if you have minimal industry experience).
+- Keep it concise.
+The CV should be no longer than two pages (1 page if you have minimal industry experience).
 Short and sweet is the trick here – potential employers will be reading through numerous CVs and don’t want to read unnecessary information.

 - Always spell-check your CV!
 Allow family and friends proofread it to make sure it is grammatically correct.

 - Write professionally and do not use slang.

 - Always print your CV out before sending it off, sometimes the layout and format may appear different once printed.
 Most potential employers will print out the CVs they are interested in – make sure you are happy with the printed version.

 - NEVER LIE on your CV – some crew may be tempted to lie on their CVs in order to appear more experienced.
 Interviewers and employers are able to tell and you will be caught out.